Deploy ONTAP tools for VMware vSphere

 .zip

 file that contains binaries (.ova) and signed certificates for ONTAP tools for VMware vSphere from the NetApp Support Site.
-If you have imported the OVA into the content library, you can skip this step and proceed with the next step as you can deploy directly from the content library. -
+If you have imported the OVA into the content library, you can skip this step and proceed with the next step. -

 Log in to the vSphere server.